typhoon-data-org/website/_app/_posts/articles/2022-07-16-typhoon-beta-release.md

 # Introducing Typhoon

 We are pleased to introduce Typhoon Orchestrator!
-It's fully Open Source, pure python, and ready to use.
-We hope you like the elegant YAML, pure modern python, and how simple and productive it is to use!
+It’s Open Source and ready to use.
+We hope you like the elegant YAML, and how simple and productive it is to use!

 Our key takeaways are:
+- Easily extend with pure python.
+Framework-less, with no dependencies.
-- deploy to your existing Airflow. **No risk migration!**
+- Deploy to your existing Airflow. **No risk migration!**
-- deploy to AWS Lambda. **Serveless is the future!**
+- Deploy to AWS Lambda. **Serveless is the future!**

 [See our blog on making a Telegram bot with AWS Lambda and Typhoon.](https://typhoon-data-org.github.io/website/serverless-telegram-bot-jokes.html)